HannahL1sa/movie-app/README.md

 The app allows users to browse movies by genre, rating, release year, and other filters, and also search for specific movies by title or keywords.
 Detailed pages about each movie are displayed, including runtime, cast, crew, user reviews, and movie trailers.
 It also displays detailed pages about each movie, including runtime, cast, crew, user reviews, trailers

 ## Technologies Used
-React for the frontend
+React for the frontend.
-Axios for making API requests to the TMDB API
+Axios for making API requests to the TMDB API.

 # Getting Started with Create React App